Russia Takes Part in the European Education Fair 2017

 Russia is presenting the Days of Russian Education project organized by the Ministry of Education and Science of the Russian Federation at the European Education Fair opened today.
 The goal of the project is to promote Russian education and Russian language worldwide.

 The Russian delegation aims to introduce educational opportunities of Russia to the participants of the Fair, to establish direct contacts between Russian educational organizations and European partners, and to promote Russian educational products and Russian language learning programs.
-The All-Russian Artistic Creativity Center and the Moscow International Education Fair Executive Directorate manage Russian delegation’s work.
+The All-Russian Center of Arts and Creativity and the Moscow International Education Fair Executive Directorate manage Russian delegation’s work.

 “One of the key trends of modern education is internationalization, going beyond the narrow boundaries of one country or one system,” says Oksana Goncharova, Head of the All-Russian Artistic Creativity Center.
 “Today, all the more people are trying to gain their knowledge from educators of different countries, different cultures, and different educational systems.
 In this context, Russian educational organizations and projects with their unique academic background and experience can take their rightful place on the global education market.”

 The Fair is meant to become a platform for open communication between professional educators from different countries.
 Alongside with lectures, master classes, and events, the Fair’s program offers wide opportunities for professional communication and sharing experience between educators, business representatives, producers of educational products, and state agents in charge of education projects.